balena-io-modules/bluebird-lru-cache/README.md

 Any of the arguments for these functions can be a promise, which will be resolved before executing the method.

-**`set(key, value)`**
+**`set(key, value, max)`**

 Set the given `key` in the cache to `value`; updates the "recently-used"-ness of the key; returns a promise that resolves to a boolean indicating whether the value was stored or not (in the case of the value being too large it will not be stored).
+`max` is optional and overrides the cache `max` option if provided.

 ```
 var promisedKey = Promise.resolved().delay(500).then(function () {